hashicorp-guides/jenkins/README.md

 ```bash
 $ vault write /auth/token/roles/nomad-cluster @nomad-cluster-role.json
 ```
-Where *nomad-cluster-role* is the file contain the json encoded description of the role.
+Where *nomad-cluster-role.json* is the file contain the json encoded description of the role.

 Validate that your role was created succesfully using (as an authenticated call):